Editor's note: Due to COVID-19, most airlines have changed or waived cancellation fees for travel in March and April, 2020.

 "If the delay is our fault or you're diverted to another city, and we don't board before 11:59 p.m. local time on your scheduled arrival day, we'll arrange an overnight stay or cover the cost of an approved hotel, if available."

 In Delta's contract of carriage if there is a flight cancellation, diversion, delay of greater than 90 minutes, or that will cause a passenger to miss connections, Delta can cancel the remaining ticket and refund the unused portion of the ticket and unused ancillary fees in the original form of payment.
 If the passenger does not request cancellation and refund of the remaining portion of the ticket, Delta will transport the passenger to the destination on Delta’s next flight on which seats are available in the class of service originally purchased.
 At Delta’s sole discretion and if acceptable to the passenger, Delta may arrange for the passenger to travel on another carrier or via ground transportation.
 If space on the next available flight is available only in a higher class of service than purchased, Delta will transport the passenger on the flight, although Delta reserves the right to upgrade other passengers on the flight according to its upgrade priority policy to make space in the class of service originally purchased.

-Like American, when a passenger’s travel is interrupted for more than 4 hours after the scheduled departure time as a result of flight cancellation or delay, the airline may make arrangements for hotel accommodations or ground transportation.
+Like American, when a passenger’s travel is interrupted for more than four hours after the scheduled departure time as a result of flight cancellation or delay, the airline may make arrangements for hotel accommodations or ground transportation.
 You may be eligible for a voucher for one night’s lodging when the delay is during the period of 10 p.m. to 6 a.m.

 According to United Airline's contract of carriage, the airline states that times shown on tickets, timetables, published schedules are not guaranteed.
 It notes the right to substitute alternate carriers or aircraft, delay or cancel flights, and alter or omit stopping places or connections shown on a traveler's ticket.